-- Dropbox for Business.
+- Dropbox Business.
 Millions of people use Dropbox at work.
-With Dropbox for Business, get the power and security of Dropbox plus robust admin controls, dedicated support, and all the space you need.
+With Dropbox Business, get the power and security of Dropbox plus robust admin controls, dedicated support, and all the space you need.

-- Dropbox is supported in 20 languages with users in over 200 countries.
+- Dropbox is supported in 20 languages with users in over 200 countries and territories.